cdevents/community/rfc/cdevents-translator.md

 ### Known Unknowns
 - Creating CDEvents from other type of events from SDK and sending them to configured Message-broker using CloudEvent library, can be implemented in a shared package.
-- Having a main application for Approach 2 and 3 from `webhook_cdevents_adapter` or maintained by user of the translator.
+- Having a main application for Approach 2 and 3 from `webhook-adapter` or maintained by user of the translator.
-- This `webhook_cdevents_adapter` can be extended to implement for Non SCM tools too.
+- This `webhook-adapter` can be extended to implement for Non SCM tools too.

 ### Conclusion
-Based on the discussion deciding to implement `webhook_cdevents_adapter` with  Approach 3 : Using RPC to add new Translators
+Based on the discussion deciding to implement `webhook-adapter` with  Approach 3 : Using RPC to add new Translators